-- (1) 3,125,373 of these shares are owned by VYCO Ltd., a corporation controlled by a family trust.
-Mr. Johnson is a discretionary beneficiary of such trust and President of VYCO Ltd. - (2) 1,973,395 of these shares are owned by Maxam Opportunities Fund LP and 798,618 of these shares are owned by Maxam Opportunities Fund (International) LP.
-Both funds are managed by Maxam Opportunities GP Ltd.
+(1) The common shares are owned by VYCO Ltd., a corporation controlled by a family trust.
+Mr. Johnson is a discretionary beneficiary of such trust and President of VYCO Ltd.

 MATTERS TO BE ACTED UPON AT THE MEETING

 The purpose of the Meeting is to consider and take action on the following items: